Far North Dallas: Transportation

 As the majority of North Dallas was developed in the late 20th century, the primary mode of local transportation is the automobile and the area has a low density compared with neighborhoods built in the early 20th century.

 Efforts made by the City of Dallas and Dallas Area Rapid Transit to increase the availability of alternative modes of transportation received varying degrees of support from Far North Dallas residents.

 Plans to build a commuter or light rail line through the Far North Dallas area along the "Cotton Belt" (the St. Louis Southwestern Railway) met opposition from residents and local organizations in the early 2000s.

+Light rail

+In 2018, prior to the start of construction on the Silver Line, DART cancelled the construction of two of the three stations located in Far North Dallas, one on Coit Road and the other on Preston Road, over local community opposition.

-In 2019, construction began on the railway plan, now called the Silver Line.
-Due to delays from the COVID-19 pandemic, the railway is expected to be completed some time in 2024.
+In 2019, construction began on the railway plan, which opened in 2025 after delays from the COVID-19 pandemic.
+Knoll Trail Station is the only station on the line located in Far North Dallas, although Addison station and UT Dallas station are nearby.